codingkuzzi/ping-pong/README.md

 ## Description

-_This is a web application that takes a number from a user and returns a range of numbers from 1 to the chosen number with the following exceptions:
+_This is a web application that takes a number from a user and returns a range of numbers from 1 to the chosen number with the following exceptions:_
-* Numbers divisible by 3 are replaced with "ping"
+_- Numbers divisible by 3 are replaced with "ping"_
 * Numbers divisible by 5 are replaced with "pong"
 * Numbers divisible by 15 are replaced with "ping-pong"
 * The program except only numbers.
 Input Example: "aaa".
 Output Example: error